materialsvirtuallab/matgl/docs/tutorials/Training a M3GNet Potential with PyTorch Lightning.md

     100%|███████████████████████████████████████████████████████████████████████████████████████| 407/407 [00:02<00:00, 202.56it/s]

 Finally, we will initialize the Pytorch Lightning trainer and run the fitting.
 Here, the max_epochs is set to 2 just for demonstration purposes.
 In a real fitting, this would be a much larger number.
-Also, the `accelerator`
+Also, the `accelerator="cpu"` was set just to ensure compatibility with M1 Macs.
+In a real world use case, please remove the kwarg or set it to cuda for GPU based training.

 ```python